OgarProject/Ogar/src/ai/Readme.txt

   - Bot is staying in one place
   - 10% random chance
   - Target is out of range/eaten
+- Bots shoot viruses more familiar than before (UNTESTED!
+If they don't do it correctly all the time, report it!)

 (1/27/16)
 - Bots' update function is triggered randomly (50 to 600 ms), to prevent massive update lag when having a lot of bots